Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 They will likely perform a visual inspection of the brake pads and rotors and measure the thickness of the brake pads to determine if they need to be replaced.
 In some cases, cleaning the brake components and applying a high-quality brake lubricant can help eliminate the noise.

-It should be noted that some dealers may try to pass this off as a “normal” or “typical” problem with the vehicle, but persistent brake noise should be taken seriously and addressed immediately to ensure the safety and comfort of you and your passengers.
+It should be noted that some dealers may try to pass this off as a “normal” or “typical” problem with the vehicle.
+Still, persistent brake noise should be taken seriously and addressed immediately to ensure your safety and comfort and that of your passengers.

 Based on 5 Model Years to Avoid Due to Engine and Electrical Issues, Potential Safety Issues: